What Changed (The Tax Trap)

 Status: Pending Approval

 This proposal requires Cabinet and Council of State approval.
-As of December 2025, it has NOT been enacted.
+As of January 2026, it has NOT been enacted.
 Do not rely on this relief until officially passed.
-If approved, it may only apply from 2025 onwards, making 2024 the only year where the full remittance tax applies without relief.
+If approved, it may only apply from 2026 onwards.

 Action Steps for Expats